 Who can get free meals?

 - Foster—Foster children under the legal responsibility of a foster care agency or court appointed guardian are eligible for free meals.
-A foster child is eligible for free meals regardless of the income of his or her resident household.

 - Homeless, Runaway, and Migrant Farm Worker—Children who meet the definition of homeless, runaway, or migrant farm worker qualify for free meals.
 If you haven’t been told about a child’s status as homeless, runaway, or migrant farm worker, please contact the campus counselor for each child.